Understanding and Applying Animal Units

 Historically animal units have been inconsistently defined and applied in northern Australia.
 Bush AgriBusiness has been working for many years to address this.
 It is important for the industry to be using a consistent, scientifically sound approach.
 This did not exist previously.

-Much of this work has been supported by MLA (see B.NBP.0779 and B.GBP.0036) with additional time invested by us and other industry professionals to fill this important knowledge gap.
+Much of this work has been supported by MLA (see B.NBP.0779 and B.GBP.0036) with work for QDAF further applying the work to sheep and goats.
+Significant additional time has been invested by us and other industry professionals to fill this important knowledge gap.
 It is important to us that the approach we use in our business analysis; client work, workshops, publications and other applications is sound and consistent.

 By contrast, in the south, the DSE concept is well established and reasonably consistently applied.